Prof. Dr. Johannes A. Lercher

 Academic Career and Research Areas

-Prof. Lercher’s (b.
+Professor Lercher’s (b.
 1954) research is focused on heterogeneous catalysis.
-He aims to gain an elemental understanding of the chemical reactions on surfaces and in the pores of nanostructured catalysts and use this knowledge to develop new catalysts and reaction channels.
+He aims to gain an elemental understanding of the chemical reactions on surfaces and in the pores of nanostructured catalysts in order to develop new catalysts and reaction channels.
 Processes like the sustainable generation of clean energy sources through selective conversion of biogenous or fossil raw materials are examined.
-This is done by combining the physical-chemical characterization of catalysts and determining the kinetics through catalyzed reactions.
-Based on the findings from this research work the institute develops new catalysts and reaction paths that combine a number of different functions and so allow several reaction steps to be run in one process.
+Organization and dynamics at solid/liquid interfaces are of particular interest in this context.

-Prof. Lercher studied chemistry at TU Vienna.
-He completed his doctorate there in 1980 and his lecturer qualification in 1985.
+Professor Lercher studied chemistry at TU Vienna, where he completed his doctorate (1980) and his postdoctoral teaching qualification (1985).
 In 1982, he was a visiting professor at Yale University.
-In 1990, he became Head of the Christian Doppler Laboratory for Heterogeneous Catalysis.
-In 1993 he was appointed professor of catalytic materials and processes at the University of Twente in the Netherlands and in 1998 professor of Chemical Technolgy at TUM.
-He is an external member of the Austrian Academy of Sciences, a member of the Academy of Europe and has been awarded honorary professorships at the China University of Petroleum and the Qingdao Institute of Bioenergy and Bioprocess Technology of the Chinese Academy of Sciences.
-Professor Lercher is editor in chief of the Journal of Catalysis, the leading scientific journal in the field of catalysis.
+In 1990, he became Head of the Christian Doppler Laboratory for Heterogeneous Catalysis, and was appointed to a professorship at the University of Twente, NL, in 1993, and joined the faculty of TUM in 1998.
+He is a member of several academies, such as the Academia Europaea and the US National Academy of Engineering.
+Professor Lercher is editor in chief of the Journal of Catalysis, the leading journal in the field of catalysis.

 Zhao C, Kou Y, Lemonidou AA, Li X, Lercher JA: “Highly selective catalytic conversion of phenolic bio-oil to alkanes”.
 Angewandte Chemie (Int.
 Ed.).
 2009; 48: 3987.Abstract